-On my blog and on my website, I share Montessori inspired educational printables for early childhood learners and beyond.
-Each printable is designed to meet the specific needs of children based on their age and guided by the early childhood curriculum and Montessori scope and sequence.
-Printables that are presented on the Montessori Nature website cater for children aged 1-8.
+On my blog and on my website, I share Montessori-inspired educational printables for early childhood learners and beyond.
+Each printable is designed to meet the specific needs of children based on their age and is guided by the early childhood curriculum and Montessori scope and sequence.
+Printables that are presented on the Montessori Nature website cater to children aged 1-8.

 I offer printable activities to minimize the cost for parents and teachers as you don’t have to pay for shipping and can print from the comfort of your home or school.

 In Montessori, we create an environment where children exercise their freedom to learn using materials presented to them in a way that’s appealing to young learners.
 Instead of textbooks, children gain knowledge using cards.
-Cards offer all sorts of different ways for students to exercise their skills necessary for life long learning experience: sorting, categorizing, classifying, matching, reading, building vocabulary, exercising word recognition and spelling.
+Cards offer all sorts of different ways for students to exercise the skills necessary for life long learning experience: sorting, categorizing, classifying, matching, reading, building vocabulary, and exercising word recognition, and spelling.

 Young children naturally have short attention spent which they learn to extend with practice and exercises that require their full participation and involvement – aka hands-on activities.

 1) Children develop deeper concentration skills.
 If a child is interested in the topic, they are more likely to want to spend longer periods of time uninterrupted.
 For example, the child might not be interested in learning to read or write.
 But when he is presented with cards that contain information about dinosaurs, he would start learning to identify numbers, learn sounds, color, and draw effortlessly and authentically.

 2) Cards help gain an understanding of various complex topics building connections in a child’s brain that transform information into knowledge.

 3) Children are more likely to retain and use the obtained information in the future when it is presented in small doses.
 Hence in Montessori, we make information cards where the main idea is presented in a way children can grasp it effortlessly in a way that makes sense.